jak0b/clipman/README.md

 A basic clipboard manager for Wayland, with support for persisting copy buffers after an application exits.

+## Bugs

+When you experience a clipboard-related bug, try to see if it still happens without clipman running, as it's more likely to be caused by one of our own known issues rather than wl-clipboard.

 ## Installing

 ### From source